pr4tikshaaa/Pratiksha_BlueStampPortfolio/index.md

 &nbsp;
 &nbsp;
 &nbsp;
 My first milestone was to learn how to calibrate a flex sensor, an accelerometer, and buzzers with an ESP32.
 When the flex sensor's flexADC value is below a certain number (approximately what looks like 90 degrees to the naked eye), one buzzer will buzz continuously and the serial monitor prints out "Flex Sensor: Bad form detected!"
-I also tried sampling the data the flex sensor was outputing in attempt to make the data more accurate.
-I did this by reading ten values from the flex sensor at intervals of 0.01 seconds, finding the average of them, and print out that average.
+I also tried sampling the data the flex sensor was outputting in an attempt to make the data more accurate.
+I did this by reading ten values from the flex sensor at intervals of 0.01 seconds, finding the average of them, and printing out that average.
 For the accelerometer, I used the example code provided by Arduino IDE (found when you go to 'File' and then press 'Examples') and added the logic to play the buzzer at a specific time.
 When the adafruit accelerometer's X-axis acceleration value is below a certain number, another buzzer, different from the one used for the flex sensor, will buzz in a different pattern, and the serial monitor prints out "Accelerometer: Bad form detected!"
 I also learned how to print out the outputs that were originally displayed on the Serial Monitor on my laptop onto an app on my phone called BLESerialnRF52.
 ## Challenges
 &nbsp;
 &nbsp;
 &nbsp;
 &nbsp;
 Calibrating the accelerometer was one of the biggest challenges for me.
 One thing I did not pay attention to that set me back a little was that I downloaded the libraries and used the example code for the wrong accelerometer.
-The example code for the Adafruit LSM6DS3+LIS3MDL Accelerometer did not work as it was, so I had to tweak it a bit by uncommenting and changing line and downloading the necessary libraries.
+The example code for the Adafruit LSM6DS3+LIS3MDL Accelerometer did not work as it was, so I had to tweak it a bit by uncommenting and changing lines and downloading the necessary libraries.
 I also figured out that a 9600 baud rate wasn't suitable for the accelerometer and would either print out random symbols onto the serial monitor or nothing at all, so I changed all my code to begin the serial with a 112500 baud rate.
 The baud rate refers to the speed of data transmission, so a higher baud rate would be needed for the accelerometer because it generates data at high frequencies.
 ## Next Steps
 &nbsp;
 &nbsp;